 If you are thinking about a career as a cybersecurity specialist, one of the most practical ways to get started is to earn an online cybersecurity degree.

-A cybersecurity degree is designed to help you develop the knowledge and skills to secure computer operating systems, networks, and sensitive data from hacks.
+A cybersecurity degree in India is designed to help you develop the knowledge and skills to secure computer operating systems, networks, and sensitive data from hacks.
 As a subdiscipline of computer science, a cybersecurity degree focuses on technical knowledge that includes:

 - Designing system architecture